 None.
 The count of features is included in the output dataset.

-Find Spatial Mean is not supported for Google BigQuery, Snowflake, and database platforms that are not supported out-of-the-box.
+Find Spatial Mean is not supported for read-only connections to Google BigQuery, Snowflake, and database platforms that are not supported out-of-the-box.